rjkviegas/skills-workshops/practicals/error-handling/README.md

 ### Main

-Have a go at running each of the code snippets within the `questions` directory e.g.
+Take a look at and have a go at running each of the code snippets within the `questions` directory e.g.
 `ruby questions/question_1.rb`

 Does the code run ok?
 If not can you find a syntax fix?